SIMULATAN/blog/content/posts/matrix-reverse-engineering/index.md

 <img loading="lazy" src="./images/rj-matrix.jpg" alt="image showing the RJ connector" width="40%"/>

 ## Results
-My work didn't go unnoticed, in fact, the hardware was used in several badass inventions.
+My work didn't go unused, in fact, the hardware was used in several badass inventions.

-## Android App
+### Android App
+The Android App can be used to control the Matrix using various communication options.
+You can also save configured text as a preset.
 <div style="display: flex; justify-content: center;">
 <img loading="lazy" src="./images/app-settings.png" alt="screenshot of the settings page" style="width: 33%; object-fit: contain; border-radius: 0;">
 <img loading="lazy" src="./images/app-control.png" alt="screenshot of the control page" style="width: 33%; object-fit: contain; border-radius: 0;">